ZyadZ2000/web_chat/README.md

 # Description

-A web chat application built with Node.js, Express, Socket.io, and React.
+A web chat application built with Node.js, Express, MongoDB, Socket.io, and React.

 Includes features such as: authentication, validation, authorization, private messaging, and group messaging, user friends, and more.

 This repository includes both the back-end and front-end of the project.
+(Front-end is yet to be implemented)

 # API Documentation